-Where this Thought Process Started for Me
+Where My Thought Process Started

 So, why do appraisers, working separately, reach different values?